ItsBikramRai/healthPal/README.md

 - Urban users prioritizing convenience and efficiency in healthcare.
 - Hospitals aiming to digitize and optimize operations.

-### Additional Features
-- **Multilingual Interface:** Support for regional languages to reach a broader audience.
-- **Health Monitoring Tools:** Integration with wearables or manual input for vitals like blood pressure and heart rate.
-- **Feedback Mechanism:** Ratings and reviews for doctors and hospitals to enhance quality.
-- **Emergency Services:** One-click emergency call and ambulance booking.

 ---

 ## Future Enhancements